datacentricdesign/lab/_posts/2020-03-25-event-mobilehci.md

 main-class: 'event'
 color:
 tags:
-- graduation
+- workshop
-- orchestrator
+- mobile
-- effective
+- responsible
-- supportive
+- ethics
 categories:
 twitter_text:
 introduction: We will organise a workshop at Mobile HCI 2020 (Oct 5th, Oldenburg, Germany) to discuss how mobile devices can contribute to addressing ethical issues around data-centric design.